-Muhammad and the Origins of Islam:
+Muhammad: Origins of Islam:

 The Life of Muhammad

-Orphaned at 6, Muhammad was saved from a life of slavery by his uncle who gave him a job in his successful caravan business.
+Orphaned at six, Muhammad was saved from a life of slavery by his uncle who gave him a job in his successful caravan business.
 Married to a successful businesswoman in her own right, Muhammad saw firsthand how the leading families of the Quraysh lived.
 They were arrogant, reckless, ungenerous and egotistical, believed only in riches, and took no responsibility for people outside their immediate, elite circle.
 Muhammad saw this decline in traditional values as a threat to the very existence of his tribe.
 He was sure that social reform had to be based on a new spiritual foundation, though before the revelations, he had no idea that his destiny would be to implement these changes.

-Less than one hundred years after Muhammad’s death in 632 the first Muslim historians began to write about his life.
+Less than one hundred years after Muhammad’s death in 632, the first Muslim historians began to write about his life.
 These were Muhammad ibn Ishaq (d.
 767), Muhammad ibn ‘Umar al-Waqidi (d. ca 820); Muhammad ibn Sa’d (d.
 845); and Abu Jarir at-Tabari (d.
 923).
-These scholars reconstructed their narrative from oral traditions and early documents, and through their effort we know more about Muhammad than we do of any other Prophet.
+These scholars reconstructed their narrative from oral traditions and early documents, and through their effort we know more about Muhammad than we do of any other prophet.

 Nevertheless, we need to keep in mind that the stories of Muhammad’s life were written to satisfy contemporary norms and included miraculous and legendary stories that might be misinterpreted today.
 As we have noted with the stories surrounding the Axial Sages, the Old Testament and the Gospels, such accounts are not to be taken literally.
 According to Reza Aslan in No god but God, The Origins, Evolution, and Future of Islam they “function as prophetic topos: a conventional literacy theme that can be found in most mythologies.
 Like the infancy narratives in the Gospels, these stories are not intended to relate historical events, but to elucidate the mystery of the prophetic experience.
 They answer the questions: What does it mean to be a prophet? … It is not important whether the stories describing the childhood of Muhammad, Jesus or David are true.
-What is important is what these stories say about our prophets, our messiahs, our kings: that theirs is a holy and eternal vocation, established by God from the moment of creation.”
+What is important is what these stories say about our prophets, our messiahs, our kings: that theirs is a holy and eternal vocation, established by God from the moment of creation.

 According to tradition, Muhammad was born in Mecca in 570, the year known as the Year of the Elephant, in which Mecca was miraculously saved.

 Tradition tells that Abraha, the Abyssinian Christian ruler of Yemen, attacked Mecca with a herd of elephants imported from Africa.
-Abraha’s goal was to destroy the Ka’ba and make the Christian church at Sana’ the new religious center of the Arab world.
+Abraha’s goal was to destroy the Ka’ba and make the Christian church at San’aa the new religious center of the Arab world.
 The terrified Quraysh had never seen an elephant, much less a whole herd, so they ran to the mountains to escape, leaving the Ka’ba with no defense.
 But just as it was about to be attacked, the sky went dark as a flock of birds, each carrying a stone in its beak, rained down on the invading army which was forced to retreat.

 Many stories surround his childhood and birth, which was announced in a tale similar to the Christian story of Mary: Muhammad’s mother, a widow named Amina, one day heard a voice say to her: “You carry in your womb the lord of this people, and when he is born, say: ‘I place him beneath the protection of the One, from the evil of every envious person’, then name him Muhammad.”

 Muhammad was orphaned at the age of six when his mother died.
 M. Jebara writes movingly that her last words to her son were “Kun rajula,” meaning, “Be a world-changer.”
 Muhammad went to live with his grandfather Abd-Al-Muttalib, who was in charge of providing the water from the Zam-Zam well to pilgrims.
 Abd-Al-Muttalib, who had suffered the loss of his favorite son, Muhammad’s father, took the young child under his wing.
 He taught his grandson the Arabic language in great detail, including how to present arguments effectively.
-During his time with his grandfather, Muhammad learned about slavery a practice he abhorred.
+During his time with his grandfather, Muhammad learned about slavery—a practice he abhorred.
 He took steps to immediately release his slave Barakah—who had been with him since his birth.
 She was overjoyed but chose to remain by his side and was one of his closest followers throughout his life.

 But by the time he was eight years old, his grandfather, too, had died.
-Fortunately, his Uncle Abu Talib saved the young Muhammad from a life of slavery or indebtedness experienced by so many orphans at the time.
+Fortunately, his uncle Abu Talib saved the young Muhammad from a life of slavery or indebtedness experienced by so many orphans at the time.
 He employed him in his successful caravan business.
 In a story that resembles that of Samuel in the Old Testament and others of that genre, it was on a trading expedition to Syria, when Muhammad was only nine years old, that a Christian monk named Bahira recognized him as “the Messenger of the Lord of the Worlds.”

 As a young man, Muhammad befriended a like-minded youth, three years his junior, named Atiq, whom he later named Abu Bakr.
 Muhammad had an acute sense of social justice, and even as a youth, he stood up to some powerful men in Meccan society, earning their enmity.
 Muhammad, with a group of friends and an older mentor, established a pact known as Hilf-ul-Fudhul (the Pact to Enhance Society’s Honor) “to protect vulnerable vendors from abusive Meccan elders and to ensure honest financial dealings.”
 They pledged to act “to uphold the right of anyone who is wronged.”